darksteppez/gocheckenv/README.md

 # gocheckenv

 Simple utility to check if certain environment variables exist.
-Returns len 0 slice of strings if valid or len N slice of strings that includes all missing env variables.
+Returns len 0 slice of strings if valid or len N slice of strings that includes all missing env variable names.

 ## USAGE: